Donald Trump Is Pushing Smear Of Martin Gugino To Downplay ‘Larger Problems,’ ‘Salon’ Writer Says

 — NowThis (@nowthisnews) June 9, 2020

-Charles Herring, OANN’s president, defended the report and said that the network’s investigative team found many anti-police statement and sentiments on Gugino’s social media.
-In addition, Herring claimed that the posts were deleted as part of a cover-up.
+Charles Herring, OANN’s president, defended the report and said that the network’s investigative team found many anti-police statements and sentiments on Gugino’s social media.
+In addition, he claimed that the posts were deleted as part of a cover-up.

 OANN doubled down on its claims on Wednesday and accused Gugino of being an anarchist with possible links to radical left-wing movements, including Antifa.
-According to the report, other protesters present the day Gugino was injured said they believe he was being provocative toward law enforcement.
+According to the report, other protesters present on the day Gugino was injured said they believe he was being provocative toward law enforcement.

 Buffalo Mayor Byron Brown accused Gugino, who has a history of political activism, of being involved in looting and vandalism in the city.